-The line drivers in the PHY operate in a highimpedance current mode and are designed to work with external 112 $\Omega$ line-termination resistor networks.
-One network is provided at each end of each twistedpair cable.
-Each network is composed of a pair of series-connected 56 $\Omega$ resistors.
+The line drivers in the PHY operate in a high-impedance current mode and are designed to work with external 112 Ω line-termination resistor networks.
+One network is provided at each end of each twisted-pair cable.
+Each network is composed of a pair of series-connected 56 Ω resistors.
 The midpoint of the pair of resistors that is directly connected to the twisted-pair A (TPA) signals is connected to the TPBIAS voltage signal.
-The midpoint of the pair of resistors that is directly connected to the twisted-pair B (TPB) signals is coupled to ground through a parallel RC network with recommended resistor and capacitor values of 5 k $\Omega$ and 220 pF, respectively.
-The value of the external resistors are specified to meet the standard specifications when connected in parallel with the internal receiver circuits.
+The midpoint of the pair of resistors that is directly connected to the twisted-pair B (TPB) signals is coupled to ground through a parallel RC network with recommended resistor and capacitor values of 5 k Ω and 220 pF, respectively.